Ubuntu 23.04 on Framework Laptop (with Hibernate)

 USER=<username>

-For my setup I want 4 partitions.
-First two partitions will be unencrypted and in charge of booting.
-While I love encryption, I decided not to encrypt boot partition in order to make my life easier as you cannot integrate boot partition password prompt with the later data password prompt thus requiring you to type password twice.
-Both swap and ZFS partitions are fully encrypted.
+For this setup, I wanted 4 partitions.
+The first two partitions will be unencrypted and in charge of booting.
+While I love encryption, I decided not to encrypt the boot partition in order to make my life easier as you cannot integrate the boot partition password prompt with the later data password prompt thus requiring you to type the password twice (or trice if you decide to use native ZFS encryption on top of that).
+Both swap and ZFS partition are fully encrypted.

 Also, my swap size is way too excessive since I have 64 GB of RAM and I wanted to allow for hibernation under the worst of circumstances (i.e., when RAM is full).
 Hibernation usually works with much smaller partitions but I wanted to be sure and my disk was big enough to accommodate.